Kranj

+Kranj ([ˈkɾàːn], Krainburg) is the fourth-largest city in Slovenia and the largest urban center of the traditional region of Upper Carniola (northwestern Slovenia) and the Slovene Alps.
+It is located approximately 20 km northwest of the national capital Ljubljana, acting as the seat of the City Municipality of Kranj.

 Geography

 The nucleus of the city is a well-preserved medieval old town, built at the confluence of the Kokra and Sava rivers.
 The city is served by the Kranj railway station on the route from Ljubljana to Munich, Germany (via Jesenice and Villach, Austria) and a highway.
 Slovenia's national airport, Ljubljana Jože Pučnik Airport (in Brnik) is also very close to Kranj, considerably more so than to its nominal client, Ljubljana.

 In Kranj, the Kokra cuts deeply into the conglomerate, forming a canyon 40 m deep.
 Kosorep, on the northern outskirts of Kranj, is a picturesque site along the river.
 Parts of the canyon can be reached by a walking trail.
 Below Kranj, at Drulovka, the Sava forms a 40 m deep canyon with conglomerate on both sides.
 Due to the dam for the Mavčiče Hydroelectric Plant, the river's flow there is very slow.

 Climate

 Kranj has a warm-summer humid continental climate (Köppen climate classification Dfb).